 insurers required to develop a Fraud Detection and Procedures Manual?

 Answer: Yes.
 Section 409(c)(6) requires that insurer Fraud Prevention Plans provide for the development of such a manual for use by underwriting, claims and investigative personnel.
-If the Manual is available in hard copy, insurers are requested to submit it to the Department.
-However, if the Manual is an electronic version available for internal use only, the Department uses various methods to verify the existence of the Manual.

 - Are an insurers Fraud Prevention